 - Pruning and training systems to improve production

-- Using horticultural management techniques or improved cultivars to machine harvest for fresh market
+- Using horticultural management techniques, equipment, or improved cultivars to support harvest mechanization in fresh market

 - Development of cultural practices to aid in extreme climate/weather events